 Work on follow-ups of, improvements to and development of systems, processes and controls within the Group is ongoing.
-Annual testing of documented controls within the framework of BICS has been conducted since 2009, both by internal resources and external auditors.
+Annual testing of documented controls within the framework of BICS is conducted, both by internal resources and external auditors.
 Areas where scope for improvement is identified in conjunction with audits are documented, analysed and actioned.